Mid leveleducation

 Q5

-Tell me about a time when an SME resisted your instructional recommendations.
-What was the situation, what did you do to address it, and what was the outcome?
+Tell me about a time when you had to redesign a course that wasn't meeting learner needs or engagement targets.
+What was the situation, what actions did you take to identify the problem, and what were the results?

 Q6